CitizenLabDotCo/documentation/docs/intro-citizenlab.md

 <a href="https://youtu.be/bvtK_cVfkAY" target="_blank"><img src="https://global-uploads.webflow.com/5a3bf6310252f900015dae82/6058c9adef957b1448f9eca0_Group%20340%20(1).png"
 alt="Open-source at CitizenLab" width="560" height="315" border="10" /></a>

-### What are our future open-source plans?
-Sharing our code with the world is just a first step on CitizenLab’s “going open” roadmap.
-In the coming months, we will further enable you to use the software and build on top of it, by further documenting the code base and installing a plug-in development system.
-Once the plug-in system is in place, you will be able to develop

-##### Open-source roadmap
-✅ Make core functionalities open-source under AGPL (_Q1/21_) \
-✅ Make our source code publicly available (_Q1/21_)\
-❌ Make Workshops and NLP modules source-available (_Q2/21_)\
-❌ Document our APIs to enable data integrations (_Q2/21_)\
-❌ Install and document the plug-in architecture (_Q3/21_)\
-❌ Launch a marketplace of community plug-ins (_Q4/21_)

 ### Get in touch
 We'd love to hear from you how you plan to use the CitizenLab platform, which questions you might have, or what you'd like to build on top of the platform.
 Reach out to us via hello@citizenlab.co.